 Why do vaccinations start so early?

-Babies and young children need vaccinated because they are more at risk for diseases.
+Babies and young children need to be vaccinated because they are more at risk for diseases.
 These diseases can also be much more serious for infants and young children.

 How do I know which vaccines my child needs?

 Talk to your child’s doctor about what vaccines they need.
 You can also look at these charts that tell you what vaccines your child needs based on how old they are.

 Important Ages for Vaccines

 Before your baby turns one-and-a-half years old (18 months), they need to have a series of vaccinations.
 To be fully protected from diseases, your baby needs the following vaccines: